Endowment FAQs

 Where do the distributions go?

-The endowment distributions are deposited into the scholarship or program distribution (sometimes called “spending”) account that has the same use restrictions as the endowment.
+The endowment distributions are deposited into the scholarship or program distribution (sometimes call “spending”) account that has the same use restrictions as the endowment.
 The funds can then be spent from that distribution account by the account administrators.
 If the funds are not spent, the distributions can remain in the distribution account or can be reinvested into a quasi-endowment account.

 Can distributions be suspended?